The Sanger Prize Competition 2023

 Help with CV’s and Expressions of Interests cannot be given by the Sanger Prize Committee, please seek this help from your University tutors or mentors.

 Only applications submitted via the form linked above will be accepted.
-Please do not email CV’s and reference letters directly to the Sanger Prize Committee as they will not be accepted.
+Please do not email CV’s and reference letters directly to the Sanger Prize Committee unless you have been requested to do so by the Sanger Prize Administrator as they will not be accepted.

 All applications must be completed in English.